 Take the steps in order, go as high as possible in an interaction, and then strive to achieve a higher level next time.
 With each experience and successful interaction, the executive matures, gains perspective, and gets on track to providing maximum value and career growth.

 The steps are easier to climb if the emerging executive is more senior in terms of age or position than the other party.
 Less-experienced executives need to muster the courage and determination, early in their career, to move up the steps of engagement when given the opportunity.

 Their instinct may be to demur and leave things to more senior players in their chain of command.
 Managers tend to jump in, thinking it is safer to take over rather than encouraging up-and-comers to interact with prospects, customers, suppliers, partners, and colleagues who are more senior.
 They are wrong … and should do just the opposite to create the opporutinity for learning and growth.

 You Don’t Have to Wait or Take the Steps Alone

-Not pushing to the next step may seem like the safer course but the limit of that strategy means hitting the top rung only with others who are younger and/or who have less experience … which implies waiting to provide the most value until one is older and/or has more tenure.
-There is no reason even for the earliest-stage executive to wait to realize his or her full potential to generate great value.
-Working up the staircase allows anyone to be more successful sooner and not waiting until gray hairs come naturally.
+Not pushing to the next step may seem like the safer course but the limit of that strategy means hitting the top step only after many years of experience.
+There is no reason even for the earliest-stage executive to wait until their gray hair comes naturally to realize their full potential to generate great value.
+Anyone can climb the stairs at any point in their career.
+Sooner is better.

 Strive to Do the Most Good